Responsible AI

 Be Human-led

 AI is at its best when it augments human thinking, not when it replaces it.
 Over-reliance on AI can erode critical thinking, uniqueness of voice, and authentic expertise in businesses.
-Questions, judgement and deep work drift.
 We help organisations define clear boundaries: where AI adds genuine value, and where human oversight, creativity and strategic thinking must remain firmly in place.

 Get serious about data governance

-Teams are inadvertently feeding sensitive information to AI tools without any robust policies in place.
-An estimated 20–30% of employees use unauthorised AI tools at work, creating hidden compliance and security gaps.
+Teams are inadvertently feeding sensitive information to AI tools without robust policies in place.
+An estimated 40–50% of employees use unauthorised AI tools at work.
 ‘Shadow AI’ prevails.
-Risks include: GDPR violations, IP theft, competitive advantage losses, copyright infringement.
-Good AI starts with clear policies on what data can and cannot be used, and a framework for vetting the tools your people are already using.
-Offer them a viable, functional company-approved alternative.
+Risks include: GDPR violations, IP theft, and competitive advantage losses.
+Good AI starts with clear policies on what data can and cannot be used, and a framework for vetting tools.
+Offer a viable, functional company-approved alternative.

 Preserve your secret-sauce